 Some of these even preceded the UK joining the EEC in the first place.
 And sadly, a number of those involved in the campaign are no longer with us.
 We want to honour their memory, as well as those who strived so hard, for so long, and so thanklessly.
-We want to do so fairly, honestly, and honourably.

 The aim is to set it up with four pillars;

 A public collection that tells the story of the Eurosceptic Movement and its people across the decades (and countries), starting off in the wider context of defining Sovereignty through the ages and our relationship with Europe's great powers.

 An accessible collection that preserves the hidden or personal story, for academic research.